User Guide

 Generates a professional PDF document designed to share with a prospective buyer.
 The report includes:

-• A complete breakdown of every service recorded on the bike
+• A complete breakdown of every service recorded on the vehicle

-• An analysis section showing whether the prior owner serviced the bike on schedule relative to the recommended intervals — giving buyers an at-a-glance picture of how well the bike was maintained
+• An analysis section showing whether the prior owner serviced the vehicle on schedule relative to the recommended intervals — giving buyers an at-a-glance picture of how well it was maintained

 • A verification link at the bottom pointing to toddclement.net/verify.html, so buyers can confirm the report was generated by Moto Shed